taylorrodgers/nordic_noir/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of nordicnoir is to …
+The goal of nordicnoir is to provide a color palette for ggplot2 that’s inspired by Nordic Noir tv series.

 ## Installation